nus-cs2103-AY2223S2/ip/docs/README.md

 ### `deadline` - Create a task with deadline

 A deadline can be associated to a task.
-The date and time must be in `dd/MM/yyyy hhmm` format.
+The date and time must be in `dd/MM/yyyy HHmm` format.

 Example of usage: